gal-zemach/DevNotes/README.md

 # DevNotes — Containerized Full-Stack Notes App

-DevNotes is a solo, self-contained project demonstrating how to containerize a simple full-stack application, deploy it to a local Kubernetes cluster (kind), manage state with a PersistentVolumeClaim, with a Jenkins job that builds and deploys everything on-demand.
+DevNotes is a solo, self-contained project demonstrating how to:

+1. Containerize a simple full-stack app,
+2. Deploy it to a local Kubernetes cluster (kind) with state persisted via a PVC,
-<br/><br/>
+3. And automate builds/deploys via a Jenkins job.

 This README covers the project’s purpose, architecture, and setup steps.

 ## Table of Contents